julianlf2/SC1015-Final-Project/README.md

 ## Problem Definition
 - What should teams work towards to improve their standings?
 - How can we utilise machine learning to accurately predict the top 5 drivers given factors of a race?
+- Narrowed down to the Singapore Grand Prix given that variables such as race duration, laptimes and track mileage differ from country to country.

 ## Members (FCEA - Team 8)
 1. Isaac Leow